ekiraya/In_depth_osTicket_Installation/README.md

 |mysql   |https://downloads.mysql.com/archives/get/p/23/file/mysql-5.5.62-win32.msi   |
 |heidisql |https://github.com/HeidiSQL/HeidiSQL/releases/download/12.17/HeidiSQL_12.17.0.7270_Setup.exe   |

-<p>You should go requirment by requierment clicking the links on the table to download it.
+<p>You should go requirement by requirement, clicking the links on the table to download it.
 After you are done, you should have the following files in your download folder.</p>
 <img src="https://i.imgur.com/f5kHs53.png"  height="35%" width="35%"/>

 > [!IMPORTANT]